Wallis and Futuna: Governance and law

 The territory is divided into three traditional kingdoms (royaumes coutumiers): Uvea, on the island of Wallis, Sigave, on the western part of the island of Futuna, and Alo, on the eastern part of the island of Futuna and on the uninhabited island of Alofi (only Uvea is further subdivided, into three districts):

 The capital of the collectivity is Mata Utu on the island of Uvéa, the most populous of the Wallis Islands.
 As an overseas collectivity of France, it is governed under the French constitution of 28 September 1958, and has universal suffrage for those over 18 years of age.
-The French president is elected by popular vote for a five-year term; the high administrator is appointed by the French president on the advice of the French Ministry of the Interior; the presidents of the Territorial Government and the Territorial Assembly are elected by the members of the assembly.
+The French president is elected by popular vote for a five-year term; the high administrator is appointed by the French president on the advice of the French Ministry of the Interior and heads the Territory Government; the president of the Territorial Assembly is elected by the members of the assembly.
 The most recent election was held on 20 March 2022.

-As of 2021, the head of state is President Emmanuel Macron of France, as represented by Administrator-Superior Thierry Queffelec.
-The president of the Territorial Assembly has been Petelo Hanisi since 11 December 2013.
+As of 2023, the head of state is President Emmanuel Macron of France, as represented by Administrator-Superior Hervé Jonathan.
+The president of the Territorial Assembly has been Munipoese Muliʻakaʻaka since March 2022.
 The Council of the Territory consists of three kings (monarchs of the three pre-colonial kingdoms) and three members appointed by the high administrator on the advice of the Territorial Assembly.

 The legislative branch consists of the unicameral 20-member Territorial Assembly or Assemblée territoriale.
 Its members are elected by popular vote, and serve five-year terms.
 Wallis and Futuna elects one senator to the French Senate and one deputy to the French National Assembly.

 Criminal justice is generally governed by French law and administered by a tribunal of first resort in Mata Utu; appeals from that tribunal are decided by the Court of Appeal in Nouméa, New Caledonia.
 However, in non-criminal cases (civil-law disputes), the three traditional kingdoms administer justice according to customary law.

 The territory participates in the Franc Zone, and is both a permanent member of the Secretariat of the Pacific Community and an observer at the Pacific Islands Forum.